This Page was originally only on lighting in Ancient Egypt but is being expanded to cover lighting up to the introduction of electriity.

 Sir Humphry Davy was furious that someone else had made a safety lamp, and accused Stephenson of stealing his ideas: how could a mere engineer, with no science training, who could not even read until he was eighteen, and with such a dreadful accent, have invented such a lamp?
 Soon everyone else recognised the merits of the Geordie lamp, but Sir Humphry Davy continued his vitriolic campaign against Stevenson until the day of his death, and thus ensured that he is still given sole credit for its invention.

-The Davy lamp did have one BIG disadvantage compared with the Geordie lamp: the gauze had to be made of iron, and it soon started to rust in the very damp conditions down a coal mine, and once this happened the lamp was no longer safe - several gas explosions in mines were caused by Davy lamps.
+The Davy lamp did have two BIG disadvantages compared with the Geordie lamp.
+The gauze had to be made of iron, and it soon started to rust in the very damp conditions down a coal mine, and once this happened the lamp was no longer safe - several gas explosions in mines were caused by Davy lamps.
+And in the Davy lamp the flame was surrounded by a metal gauze, in the Geordie lamp it was surrounded by a glass.

 Of course quite soon after the Davy and Geordie lamps had been invented other people were using the ideas upon which these two were based to make better ones.
 A web search on history of the miners’ safety lamp will give lots more information.